ejbaq49/etl-project/README.md

 Step | Description
 ----------|----------
-1| Create a Python file for your credentials called "keys.py" 2| gKey="YourAPIKeyHere"
+1| Create a Python file for your credentials called "keys.py" 1a| gKey="YourAPIKeyHere"
-3| connection_string="user:password"
+  1b| connection_string="user:password"
-4| Create a new PostgreSQL database in PGAdmin called "national_parks" 5| Create tables in the database using the file called "schema.sql" 6| Open and run Jupyter notebook "extract-xform-load.ipynb" 7| Open another query in PGAdmin and run the file "review_parks.sql" to see results
+2| Create a new PostgreSQL database in PGAdmin called "national_parks" 3| Create tables in the database using the file called "schema.sql" 4| Open and run Jupyter notebook "extract-xform-load.ipynb" 5| Open another query in PGAdmin and run the file "review_parks.sql" to see results